luisfcolon/flyway_intro_tutorial/README.md

 -> Resolved locally    : -162882455
 ```

+My suggestion?
 If you make a mistake in a previous migration, the easiest fix is to create a new migration file that adjusts the database to the state you need.

 There are other options you can explore: